open-iscsi/targetd/API.md

 -------
 targetd exposes a remote API for configuring a Linux host to perform a block-based storage array role.
-API calls use the jsonrpc-2.0 format over HTTP.
-The API optionally also uses SSL for connection encryption, but does authentication via HTTP Basic auth.
+API calls use the jsonrpc-2.0 format over HTTP, on TCP port 18700.
+The API optionally uses TLS for connection encryption, but does authentication via HTTP Basic auth for both encrypted and non-encrypted connections.

 Entities
 --------